 Forward DICOM headers (or pixel data) to the GammaMetric API via webhook or REST.
 Only acquisition parameters and pixel patches are used — no PHI transmitted, no image storage.

 Each study is scored against your model's characterized acquisition envelope.
 Slice thickness, kernel, dose, and reconstruction state are all assessed.
-You get GREEN / YELLOW / RED plus sensitivity delta.
+You get a robustness score — Within Characterized Range, Review Recommended, or Outside Envelope — plus expected performance change relative to baseline.

 Show the result.
 Suppress it.
 Flag it.
 Route it to secondary review.
 GammaMetric returns the signal — you own the decision.
 No clinical logic baked in, no radiologist-facing UI required.

-Generate a 7-page site-specific reliability report from any study — acquisition profile, sensitivity degradation analysis, and prioritized protocol recommendations.
+Generate a site-specific reliability report from any study — acquisition profile, robustness characterization across kernel, dose, and slice thickness, and protocol observations.
 Suitable for post-market surveillance documentation.

 Request a Demo →Self-serve CT dose monitoring at dose.gammametric.com.
 Leapfrog Section 8B reporting, ACR DIR benchmarking, drift alerts.
 Free to use.